 Sec.
 1. (a) The purpose of this rule is to:

-establish standards for marketing and distribution of lifeline wireless phones;
+(1) establish standards for marketing and distribution of lifeline wireless phones to limit waste, fraud, and abuse by both wireless Lifeline-only ETCs and participants;

-add additional safeguards to ensure wireless ETCs are performing due diligence in lifeline eligibility determinations and disclosures when marketing the lifeline program from temporary structures or locations; and
+(2) add additional safeguards to ensure wireless ETCs are performing due diligence in lifeline eligibility determinations and disclosures when marketing the lifeline program from temporary structures or locations; and